TYPE 1 VS. TYPE 2 DIABETES

 How often should I see my healthcare provider to help manage type 2 diabetes?

-If you have type 2 diabetes, it’s important to meet with your healthcare team regularly to ensure you’re on track with your treatment plan—and to get help with new strategies if needed.
-Whether you just got diagnosed with diabetes or have had it for some time, meeting with a diabetes educator is a great way to get support and guidance—including advice on how to monitor your blood sugar and overall health, manage stress, and give yourself insulin by syringe, pen, or pump if needed.
-If you have type 2 diabetes, ask your doctor about diabetes self-management education or search the American Association of Diabetes Educators’ nationwide directory for a list of educators in your community.
+If you have type 2 diabetes, you should meet with your doctor regularly to make sure you’re staying on track with your plan.
+This is a great way to get support and guidance, such as advice on managing your blood sugar and overall health.
+You can also learn how to give yourself insulin by syringe, pen, or pump if needed.
+If you have type 2 diabetes, ask your doctor about diabetes self-management education and support.
+You can also search the Association of Diabetes Care & Education Specialists’ nationwide directory for a list of educators in your area.

 Can type 2 diabetes be reversed or cured?